SeaBreezing/Cellular-X/README.md

 * Follow [USRP setup tutorial](https://github.com/SeaBreezing/Cellular-X/blob/main/USRP%20setup%20tutorial.md) to prepare your own USRP device on each hostPC from scratch.
 * Follow [SRSRAN 4G Installation Guide](https://docs.srsran.com/projects/4g/en/latest/general/source/1_installation.html#gen-installation) to prepare your SRSRAN environment.
 * To check your environment, run `srsran`, `srsenb` on hostPC1 and `srsue` on hostPC2.
 You will see `Network attach successful` as output if your settings are correct.
+* Take a third HostPC as a master control for the two hostPCs connecting USRP devices.
 ## Getting Stared